dbenc/mcu_network/README.md

 Tasks:

-    1.)
-Download the database from <https://www.kaggle.com/pdunton/marvel-cinematic-universe-dialogue.>
+1. Download the database from [Kaggle](https://www.kaggle.com/pdunton/marvel-cinematic-universe-dialogue).

-    2.)
-Load those tables to your database that are relevant in creating a network between the characters.
-Which are these?
-If any tables need some preprocessing/cleaning you should do it before this task in the environment of your choice.
-Assign each character a UUID!
+2. Load relevant tables into your database for creating a character network.
+Preprocess/clean tables as needed before this task in your chosen environment.
+Assign each character a UUID.

-    3.)
-Create the link list of the acquaintance network!
-You can use the environment of your choice to calculate permutations if you don't want to do it in SQL.
+3. Create the link list of the acquaintance network!
+You can use any environment to calculate permutations if you prefer not to do it in SQL.

-    4.)
-Visualize the network you've obtained!
-Nodes with more links should be bigger and label them according to who they represent.
-Who seem to be the most well connected nodes in this network?
-Are they the main characters of the MCU?                (<https://networkx.org/)>
+4. Visualize the network you've obtained!
+Nodes with more links should be bigger and labeled according to the characters they represent.
+Who are the most well-connected nodes in this network?
+Are they the main characters of the MCU?

-    5.)
-Calculate the degree distribution and the average degree  of the network.
+5. Calculate the degree distribution and the average degree of the network.
 Visualize the results!
-What does the shape of the distribution tell you about this particular network?                (<http://networksciencebook.com/chapter/2#degree)>
+What does the shape of the distribution tell you about this particular network?

-    6.)
-Calculate the clustering coefficient for each node, from that obtain the average clustering, and also calculate the global clustering coefficient!\\\\
+6. Calculate the clustering coefficient for each node, obtain the average clustering, and also calculate the global clustering coefficient!
 Visualize the results!
 How does the distribution look like?
-How does the average clustering compare to the global clustering?                (<http://networksciencebook.com/chapter/2#clustering>; <http://networksciencebook.com/chapter/2#advanced)>
+How does the average clustering compare to the global clustering?

-    7.)
-Measure degree correlation function of the network!
+7. Measure the degree correlation function of the network!
 Visualize the results!
-What does this tell you about the assortativity of the network?                (<http://networksciencebook.com/chapter/7#measuring-degree)>
+What does this tell you about the assortativity of the network?

 ![full_marvel_net](https://github.com/dbenc/mcu_network/assets/40838667/6259e081-199b-47e6-b707-6b73c7643dc1)